Lakers Rumors: Rajon Rondo Reveals His Ambitious Goal In 2018-19 Season

 “I need another ring,” Rondo said after practice on Monday.
 “It’s simple.
 I want to be the first to win for the two most historic franchises that’s ever put a basketball to use.
 So, I got one in Boston and I’d love to get one with this organization.”

 After five years of tanking, the Lakers are finally considered as a legitimate playoff contender in the deep Western Conference.
-However, despite having the best basketball player on the planet, most people still don’t see the Lakers on the level of the reigning NBA champions, Golden State Warriors.
+However, despite having the best basketball player on the planet, most people still don’t see the Lakers on the level of the reigning NBA champions, the Golden State Warriors.
 After winning their second consecutive NBA championship title, the Warriors have succeeded to bring back their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green.
 They also improved their roster with the acquisition of All-Star center DeMarcus Cousins in the recent free agency.

 However, Rajon Rondo is confident with the Lakers’ chance of bringing home the Larry O’Brien Trophy next season.
 The veteran point guard loves what he sees with their young guys, especially their commitment to improve their performances on both ends of the floor and build a good chemistry.

-“I love what I’ve seen,” Rondo said.
 “We got some dogs.
 We got a lot of dogs.
 And we got a lot of young, great talent, and we got the best player in the world.
 We got some good chemistry, a good mix, and we got to find a way to put it together.”

 Rajon Rondo says the Lakers might be the best organization he’s ever played for, and that the team’s young core watches more film than he’s ever seen.https://t.co/O9iOzff20V pic.twitter.com/zWXbkuK6Zr